awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisReplGrps.ScaleUp.md

 The amount of time it takes to scale up to a larger node type varies, depending upon the node type and the amount of data in your current cluster\.

 The following process scales your cluster with replicas from its current node type to a new, larger node type using the ElastiCache console\.
-During this process, there may be a brief interruption of reads and writes for other versions from the primary node while the DNS entry is updated\. you might see less than 1 second downtime for nodes running on 5\.0\.5 versions and a few seconds for older versions\.
+During this process, there may be a brief interruption of reads and writes for other versions from the primary node while the DNS entry is updated\. you might see less than 1 second downtime for nodes running on 5\.0\.5 versions and above and a few seconds for older versions\.

 **To scale up Redis cluster with replicas \(console\)**